 Supplies Needed to Regenerate Seachem Purigen:

 - Aquarium Safe Tupperware Container.
 Preferably one that has a footprint that will allow your seachem bag to lay flat.
 By aquarium safe, I mean one that is for aquarium use only, that has not been washed with soap.
-Don’t use a metal container as the bleach will corrode / react with it.
+Don’t use a metal container as the bleach can corrode / react with it.

 - Bleach.
 I choose to use Clorox brand as we have it and it was mentioned (previously) on Seachem’s website that is what they use.
+(I have some additional comments on bleach brand and type later on.)

 - Seachem Prime Dechlorinator